- A broken hip (also called hip fracture) is a fracture that occurs in the femur (thigh bone) and often requires surgery.

 A Home Health Agency

-To provide follow-up nursing staff to monitor the individual’s overall healing and wellness.
+A home health agency can provide follow-up nursing staff to monitor the individual’s overall healing and wellness.

 A meta-study published in 2010 that involved more than half a million women and over 150,000 men over 50, researchers from both Belgium and America found the potential for death in both genders three months after broken hip surgery to be five to eight times higher.